hth313/ladybug/doc/flags.rst

 The carry flag is significant to most micro processors.
 It carries the bit out of a an addition, or the borrow into a subtraction.
 It is also used in shift operations as the spill bit shifted or rotated out.

-Here it is assigned to flag 3, which if you straighten and mirror it resembles a C.
+Here it is assigned to flag 3, which resembles a C, if you straighten and mirror it.

 .. index:: overflow flag, flags; overflow